nowakos/Fury-Game/README.md

 Fury game  is a simple game created using ECMAScript 6

 ## Overview
 This is my first game created during workshop in CodersLap bootcamp.
-Game using class provided by ECMAScript6 and show simple example object oriented programing.
+Game using class provided by ECMAScript6 and show simple example Object Oriented Programing(OOP).

 ## Built With
 * ECMAScript 6